5 min read

 A) Agreement Before Establishing a Company – Letter of Intent

 How the startup will be managed, who will have what role, and what will happen in case a founder wishes to quit, should be decided upon in long conversations and planning, prior to establishing a startup.
 Still, experience has shown that founders do not pay enough attention to these questions, but rather enthusiastically focus on developing a product.
 Even when these conversations do happen, and when it seems as if everything is clearly arranged, founders often face numerous open and unanswered questions.
-This is why it is extremely important to have a written agreement even before establishing a startup.
+Therefore, it is extremely important to create a written record of agreements before founding a startup to avoid subsequent disputes.

 In the phase when a startup is still not legally established, i.e., while the company is not yet registered in any country, a common practice is to conclude an agreement, usually named Letter of Intent.
 With the Letter of Intent, the future founders of the startup express their intentions regarding the startup on a piece of paper (who will occupy what role, who will have what (percentage of) shares in the future company, and in what manner will that share be acquired (whether through a so-called vesting period), etc.).